Economics and Business Studies

-- Young Enterprise Company Programme allows up to fifteen Year 12 students the opportunity of running their own company.
+- Young Enterprise Company Programme allows up to thirteen Year 12 students the opportunity of running their own company.
 Students hold weekly board meetings, supported by an external business advisor and their link teacher, in which action plans and discussions centre on proposed business ventures to be developed through the Autumn and Spring terms.
-Students sit an external exam based on their experiences helping them to gain up to 40 extra UCAS points.

-- House Competitions across all Key Stages are held throughout the year, such as the business logo competition and the Wallace & Grommet Big Ideas competition.
+- House Competitions across all Key Stages are held throughout the year, such as the business logo competition.